ioannisPApapadopoulos/ioannisPApapadopoulos.github.io/index.md

 &nbsp;
 &nbsp;

-I am a [Research Associate](https://www.imperial.ac.uk/people/ioannis.papadopoulos13) (postdoc) in the Numerical Analysis group at Imperial College London.
+I am a [BMS Dirichlet fellow](https://www.math-berlin.de/bms-faculty/dirichlet-postdoctoral-program) (postdoc) in the Nonsmooth Variational Problems and Operator Equations group at Weierstrass Institute.

 I work on the numerical
 solution of partial differential equations, with a particular focus on